ASeli/website-chorgestuehle-und-ihre-werkstaetten/src/de/02_programme.md

 19.00 			*Abendvortrag* in der Aula

-Dorothee Heim (Berlin): *The woodcarver Rodrigo Alemán.
-An international acting choir stalls maker and businessman in Spain about 1500*
+Dorothee Heim (Berlin): *An international entrepreneur in Spain around 1500 - The carver Rodrigo Alemán and his choir stalls*

 20.15 			Get-together